AdobeDocs/experience-manager-cloud-service.en/help/assets/search-assets-view.md

 1. Navigate to the [!DNL AEM Assets] workspace.

-1. Enter the asset name in the search bar at the top of the page.
-For instance, you can search an asset using the keyword `Bugatti Type 57`.
-When searching for an asset, no results are found because the asset is not present in any of the asset folders.

-1. Type the asset name in the search bar in the middle of the page and click **[!UICONTROL Generate with Firefly]**.
+1. Type the asset name in the search bar and click **[!UICONTROL Generate with Firefly]**.
 The [!DNL Adobe Firefly] screen appears.

    ![Firefly integration](assets/firefly-integration.png)
-      *Figure: No results found for Bugatti Type 57 in the asset folder.*<br>

-   The new assets are successfully generated.<br>
+   The new assets are successfully generated.
+Additionally, you can change the image description by typing the new text prompt in the description box.
+[Learn how to write a good AI prompt to generate extraordinary and relevant content.](https://helpx.adobe.com/in/firefly/using/tips-and-tricks.html) Alternatively, you can [edit image with various other features like changing style, image dimensions, and more.](https://helpx.adobe.com/in/firefly/using/text-to-image.html)

    ![Firefly integration](assets/bugatti-type-57.png)
-   *Figure: Reference assets searched using [!DNL Adobe Firefly] asset search feature.* <br>

 1. Select an image that you want to save.
-Click **[!UICONTROL Save]** to save the assets in your Assets to your preferred folder for easy access.
+Click **[!UICONTROL Save]** to save the assets in your preferred folder for easy access.

 1. Save asset form appears.
+Specify the following fields:

+   * Enter a name for the file in the **Save As** field.
+   * Select a destination folder.
+   * Provide details such as Project or Campaign name, Keywords, Channels, Time frame, and Region.

    ![Firefly integration](assets/save-generated-asset.png)

-Fill up the form and click **[!UICONTROL Save as a new asset]**.
-It saves the generated asset as a new version under the name that you have specified in the [!UICONTROL Save as] field.
+1. Click **Save as new asset** to save the asset(s).

 ### Upload assets {#upload-assets-firefly}